-Join us in Bali this June & July with Nick Ritar of Milkwood, to learn how to provide for yourselves, your family and community in regenerative ways using nature design and permaculture.
-Immerse in farm living whilst meeting environmental entrepreneurs in one of the most abundant settings in the world.
+Join us in Bali this June & July with Nick Ritar of Milkwood, to learn how to provide for yourselves, your family and community using permaculture.
+Immerse yourself in a our unique environment and meet inspiring environmental entrepreneurs, change-makers, activists, and farmers.

 WHAT IS PERMACULTURE?